-Located in northeast Alberta, our oil sands business is the bread and butter of our current operations and cornerstone for growth.
-The oil sands make up 6.9 of the 7.7 billion barrels of Suncor reserves and 18.8 of the total 23.2 barrels of contingent resources.*
+Located in northeast Alberta, our oil sands operations are the focus of our business and a cornerstone for growth.
+The oil sands make up 7.37 of the 7.79 billion barrels of Suncor’s proved plus probable reserves.*

-Our oil sands operations recover bitumen through mining and in situ development and upgrade it into refinery feedstock, diesel fuel and by-products.
-What makes Suncor unique is the combination of our long-term growth strategy, integration across the value chain from production to retail sales, and our commitment to sustainability.
-While we continue to expand our operations, we work to minimize our environmental footprint and contribute to the well-being of the communities in which we operate.
+Our oil sands operations recover bitumen through mining and in situ development and we either upgrade the bitumen on site or send it to market as refinery feedstock, diesel fuel and by-products.
+What makes Suncor unique is the combination of our long-term growth strategy, our integration across the value chain from production to retail sales, and our commitment to sustainability.
+While we continue to expand our operations, we work to minimize our environmental footprint and contribute to the sustainability of the communities in which we operate.

 Our core oil sands production is complemented by our international and offshore assets that we anticipate will provide stable, low-cost cash flow.

-In addition, we own and operate four refineries (with a combined capacity of 460,000 barrels per day), Canada’s largest ethanol plant, wind farms, and a large network of retail businesses (1,500+) which provide North American consumers with secure sources of energy.
+In addition, we own and operate four refineries (with a combined capacity of 460,000 barrels per day), Canada’s largest ethanol plant, wind farms, and a network more than 1,500 retail and wholesale outlets which provide North American consumers with secure sources of energy.

 For more information, please contact Suncor Energy’s Investor Relations team:

 - Email us

 * Reserves information presented herein is presented as Suncor’s working interest (operating and non-operating) before deduction of royalties, and without including any royalty interests of Suncor, and is as at Dec.
 31, 2017.
 For more information please see Suncor’s current Annual Information Form dated March 1, 2018 available at www.sedar.com.